 3 For the time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.
 4 They will turn their ears away from the truth and turn aside to myths.
 5 But you, keep your head in all situations, endure hardship, do the work of an evangelist, discharge all the duties of your ministry.

-The second basis for Paul’s charge to proclaim the gospel is the condition of the culture which Timothy must face—it is a culture (quite like ours) where people (sadly including some professing Christians) cannot bear the truth.
+The second basis for Paul’s charge to proclaim the gospel is the condition of the culture, which Timothy must face—a culture (quite like ours) where people (sadly including some professing Christians) cannot bear the truth.
 They 'will not put up with sound doctrine’ but will ‘gather around them a great number of teachers to say what their itching ears want to hear' (3).
 They 'will turn their ears away from the truth and turn aside to myths' (4).
 In other words, because they have no appetite for the truth, they find teachers to preach falsehood.

 How is Timothy to react to this?
 One might guess that such a desperate situation should silence him.
-If people cannot bear the truth and will not listen to it, surely the prudent course will be for a preacher to hold their peace?
-But Paul reaches the opposite conclusion.
-“But you…” (5), says Paul to Timothy; and then follows four commands that seem to be deliberately framed in relation to the situation in which Timothy finds himself, and to the condition of the culture to which he is called to preach the word.
+If people cannot bear the truth and will not listen to it, isn't the prudent course for a preacher to hold their peace?.
+Paul says 'no!' giving Timothy four commands that seem to deliberately be framed in relation to the situation in which Timothy finds himself, related to the condition of the culture to which he is called to preach the word: